gzuidhof/gzuidhof.github.io/guido.io/content/posts/000-introduction-to-assemblyscript.md

 There are three output files:

-#### Webassembly files `filters.wasm`:
+#### Webassembly binary file `filters.wasm`:
-The generated `.wasm` code is **1.28KB** in size.

-When compiling we chose the `stub` [**runtime**](https://www.assemblyscript.org/runtime.html), which generates a build that is easy to interact with from Javascript using the `@assemblyscript/loader` package.
+We chose the `stub` [**runtime**](https://www.assemblyscript.org/runtime.html), which generates a build that is easy to interact with from Javascript using the `@assemblyscript/loader` package.
 This build however does not include an automatic garbage collector so it is only suitable for programs with a small memory footprint.
 For this demo it means a smaller build and won't hurt, but in real world applications please think twice.
+The generated `.wasm` code is **1.28KB** in size.

 If we switch to the `full` runtime the binary size becomes **3.44KB**, and with the most barebones runtime `none` the output is **1.14KB**.
 We could still hack off a few hundred bytes[^2], but even with the full runtime it's only a few KB in size!
 This compares favourably against other languages compiled to WebAssembly: In AssemblyScript we can write idiomatic Typescript code and still get tiny binaries.